 We’ve all been there.
 You are learning the craft and art of blogging.
 On my second anniversary as a blogger, I’m sharing 10 mistakes you’re making as a new blogger.
 These are some of my own lessons that I’ve had to learn along the way.

 I can’t believe that this October marks two years of writing on this blog.
 There are lots of reasons to celebrate this year.
 This is the first year that I am not just in the black but made a nice profit.
-My subscribers tripled doubled from last year and I feel like I’ve found my groove.
-It has taken immense commitment, hours of writing, editing, and promoting, and some 173,499 words, but I finally feel like my blog is successful.
+My subscribers tripled from last year and I feel like I’ve found my groove.
+It has taken immense commitment, hours of writing, editing, promoting, and some 173,499 words, but I finally feel like my blog is successful.
 Today, in honor of my blog-aversary, I’ve decided to share 10 mistakes you are making as a new blogger.

 10 Mistakes You Are Making as a New Blogger